wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```
 1. Having, returned to or run, the bash/batch menu, at some point after having run a successful install, one would use option `1.
 Run Main Program`, to load the gradio interface in the popup browser window.
 You will then be greeted with the `Interaction` page.
 - You may, click maximise or drag to the side of the screen, to re-position window, as well as, press CTRL + WheelUp/WheelDown to resize the interface to your display size.
 2. Yous should click the `Configuration` tab.
 On the `Configuration` page you would configure appropriately, its all straight forwards, but, take your time and remember to save settings, and then load model.
 If the model loads correctly it will say so in the `Status Bar` on the bottom od the display.
+On Ubuntu if your default sound card is not in the list, then you should ensure to set the Sound Card.
 3. Go back to the `Interaction` page and begin interactions, ensuring to notice tool options available, and select appropriately for your intended use, then type your input into the User Input box, and then click Send Input.
 4. When all is finished, click `Exit` on the bottom right, then you are left with the terminal menu, where you type `x` to exit.
 ```